 GENERAL COURTESY:

-Whether we meet in person or remotely (as will be the case for some speakers and for exams), I expect you to come to class prepared to learn.
-I love teaching about earth and environmental sciences and I want us to make the most of our time together.
+Whether we meet in person or remotely (when the university calls for it due to winter weather, or it might be the case for some speakers), I expect you to come to class prepared to learn.
+I love teaching about Earth and environmental sciences, and I want us to make the most of our time together.
 I expect you to be respectful and participate by asking/ answering questions.
 Please try to attend as many classes as possible.
 This will help with overall class engagement and will also allow you to ask questions.

 COMMUNICATION:

-Two-way communication between instructor and students is key to the success of any course and for students to achieve their highest potential.
-Please communicate regularly with me and let me know if you are having any difficulties at all in the course or something is not clear.
-I am available to you via email, text or Zoom/ phone call, and happy to answer any questions or provide help with the material when needed either in person or remotely.
-I expect students to check their email regularly and reply promptly (within 48 hours) to any direct communication I send you.
-Please let me know if my communication is ever not clear or you have any suggestions for improvements in this area, I welcome them!
+Two-way communication between the instructor and students is key to the success of any course and for students to achieve their highest potential.
+Please communicate regularly with me and let me know if you are having any difficulties at all in the course or if something is not clear.
+I am available to you via email, text or Zoom/ phone call, and happy to answer any questions or provide help with the material when needed, either in person or remotely.
+I expect students to check their email regularly and reply promptly (within 48 hours) to any direct communication I send them.
+Please let me know if my communication is ever unclear or if you have any suggestions for improvements in this area.
+I always welcome them!

 ATTENDANCE:

 The ASU class attendance policy can be viewed at http://academicaffairs.appstate.edu/syllabi.
-Attendance is of great value in this class both for your contribution to class discussions through questions and PollEverywhere and your own benefit in understanding the material.
-I expect you to attend every class (ie. MWF 11:00-11:50am), and keep up with anything you miss when absent.
-Your attendance, whether in person or for remote sessions (for some speakers), will be factored into your class participation grade (which will be self-assessed by the student several times a semester).
+Attendance is of great value in this class, both for your contribution to class discussions through questions and PollEverywhere and your benefit in understanding the material.
+I expect you to attend every class (ie, MWF 11:00-11:50 am), or as many as you can, and keep up with anything you miss when absent.
+Your attendance, whether in person or for remote sessions, will be factored into your class engagement grade.
 Remember that it is your responsibility to keep track of lecture notes for class periods you miss.
 See the next section for more details.

 ABSENCES:

 Attendance is factored into your Class Engagement grade.
-However, there might be days when you’re not feeling well, have conflicts or are away on a trip.
+However, there might be days when you’re not feeling well, have conflicts, or are away on a trip.
 If you communicate with me about your absence before the lecture (even if a few minutes earlier), you will be able to make up the participation points (you can do this for up to 4 absences).
-No explanation needed, just let me know you will be absent.
-After 4 absences, you will not be able to make up participation points but can take advantage of extra credit opportunities to boost your grade.
+No explanation is needed; just let me know you will be absent.
+After 4 absences, you will not be able to make up participation points, but you can take advantage of extra credit opportunities to boost your grade.

 To make up the participation points: complete the Guided Notes Template for that chapter (and any additional activities that were completed) and submit them to the “Lecture Make-Ups” dropbox in ASULearn (under the Class Engagement category).
 Make-up assignments need to be submitted before that unit’s exam date.